wl17443/ring-attractor/meeting_notes.md

 ### Meeting 3

 - [] Try to understand if being in a fixed point reduces the energy level of the network
-- [] Write a summary of what you did to calculate the noise where every fp_n situation is stable
+- [x] Write a summary of what you did to calculate the noise where every fp_n situation is stable

-- [] Start looking into plasticity (easy stdp before, then clopath)
+### Meet 4

+- [] Analytic kl
+- [] Compute divergence in sliding window
+- [] We can compute lenght of vector of different in std, difference in mean, error between the two time points (not gaussian)
+- [] If bump drift too much terminate